Gain Capital / Open ECry Trading Service

 In the case when you have gone over the 5 symbol limit, what you see moving the price box on the right side is a throttled data feed which cannot be used for charting because it does not provide tick by tick data which would cause the charts to have incomplete data.

-If you need to track more symbols beyond the Gain Capital symbol limit that has been set on your account, it is highly recommended that you use the Sierra Chart Real-Time and Historical Exchange Data Feed.
+If you need to track more symbols beyond the Gain Capital symbol limit that has been set on your account, it is recommended that you use one of the Real-Time Exchange Data Feeds Available from Sierra Chart.

 Availability of Market Data and Trading Server